TernaryFortress/Privacy-Checklist/README.md

 Facebook has been known to cooperate with authorities - You may view this as a positive or a negative, depending on who's in charge at the time.

 ## Facebook
 Facebook sells your data.
-You will likely never be private using messenger, but Here's how to lock down telemetry in the Facebook app (scroll right to see each step's full instruction set):
+You will likely never be private using messenger, but here's how to lock down telemetry in the Facebook app (scroll right to see each step's full instruction set):
 ```
 1: > "Settings & Privacy" or Gear Icon
 2: > Settings & Privacy has a search box, begin typing "Your Activity off Meta Technologies", until you're able to select it as an option.